oracle-livelabs/converged/microservices-txeventq-kafka/deploy-and-test-kafka/deploy-and-test-kafka.md

 3. Restart components

-    If they are not running like bellow image, execute again [Task 1](#task1runkafkabrokerandcreateatopic).
+    If they are not running like below image, execute again [Task 1](#task1runkafkabrokerandcreateatopic).

     ![Kafka Cluster Services exist 1](images/kafka-platform-containers-status-exit.png)